-So I woke up this morning to notice that my kdesvn-build --refresh-build
+So I woke up this morning to notice that my kdesvn-build --refresh-build run from last night had a hiccup somewhere:

 The problem was kdelibs failed to install, which meant every subsequent module error-ed out during the CMake process.
 The problem with kdelibs was related to me having an old library installed in my Qt directory since I hadn’t cleared out my Qt/KDE installation directories first (whoops).